jrhuerta/FordMustangTuning/README.md

-# FordMustangTuning

-Notes related to tuning my 2017 Ford Mustang 3.7L V6 car with the following modifications:
+# Tuning a 2017 Ford Mustang 3.7L V6

+This a compilation fo the steps to tune my personal car after installing a Procharger on it.

+The list of the modifications are as follow:

 * FIC660 fuel injectors
 * Motorcraft CX2391 MAP Sensor